finos/glue/docs/BP_People/Citizenship_Type.md

 ## Data Dictionary - Entity Table: `Citizenship_Type

-There could be different types of the citizenships e.g: by birth, Naturalized, by marriage etc.
+This is a lookup table Citizenship_Type of the table Citizenship.
+There could be different types of citizenships.

- Investments imposes different regulatory rules on the clients and their portfolios.
+For example, by birth, naturalized, by marriage, by investment, etc. They impose different regulatory rules on the clients and their portfolios.

 | Primary Key ('id')|.|ENGINE = InnoDB|.|.|
 |---|---|---|---|---|